Should Letting Agents Invest In Company Cars?

 It isn’t hard to find a business owner with a long-standing ambition to get a company car.
 It can be a sign of success, but it’s more a statement of intent, showing a total commitment to the company and a determination to excel.
 And it’s often worth getting a company car — but not always.
 So what’s the verdict for letting agents?
 Should they bother with company cars?

 In this post, we’ll cover the major pros and cons of letting agents investing in company cars, and reach a conclusion about whether it’s a good idea in a typical scenario.
-Let’s get started.
+You could also consider electric car leasing as you’ll save money on fuel.

 They help with getting to appointments